sranins/BusinessApplication-ReleaseNotes/articles/includes/private-preview.md

 > [!NOTE]
-> This feature is in Private preview.
+> This feature is in Private Preview.